JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 === Significance Estimation via Logistic Regression

+To quantify the predictive value of individual input features, I conducted a significance analysis using logistic regression.
+Given that logistic regression is sensitive to collinearity and yields interpretable coefficients, it is well suited for this type of feature evaluation.

-To evaluate the contribution of each feature, I applied logistic regression five times using different random seeds (0, 1, 42, 100, 1234) to ensure the robustness of coefficient estimates.
-Each run involved an 80/20 train-test split with stratification based on the target variable `retracted`.
-For each trained model, I extracted the learned coefficients and computed:
+To ensure robustness and reduce the impact of random variation, I repeated the analysis five times with different random seeds (0, 1, 42, 100, 1234).
+Each run involved an 80/20 stratified train-test split based on the target variable retracted.

-- The *mean* coefficient per feature across all runs.
+For each of the five trained models, I extracted the learned feature coefficients and computed the following statistics:
+- Mean coefficient: The average weight assigned to each feature across runs, indicating the direction and strength of its overall association with retraction.
-- The *standard deviation* of the coefficients.
+- Standard deviation: The variability of the coefficient across seeds, used to assess estimation stability.
-- A *t-like score* defined as mean / standard deviation to assess stability and relative importance.

-Features were then ranked by the *absolute value of their mean coefficient*, which reflects how strongly and consistently they contribute to the prediction of retraction status.

-=== Rationale

-The goal of this step was not only to identify strong individual predictors but also to understand which groups of features hold the most information about fraudulent publications.
-This analysis helps determine which feature types should be prioritized in more complex models (e.g., neural networks or graph-based models) and which ones may be redundant or noisy.
-It also informs model interpretability by highlighting interpretable features, such as certain stylistic markers or well-known retracted authors.

-In the next step, I will interpret the ranking and performance of the top features and feature groups in more detail.
-This will include both individual feature importance as well as group-level comparisons based on classification accuracy.
+- t-like score: A stability-adjusted importance measure, calculated as the ratio of mean to standard deviation.
+This highlights features that are both influential and consistently weighted across different splits.

+This step aimed to identify not only strong individual predictors of retraction but also the most informative feature groups for downstream modeling.
+To support interpretability and robustness, features were ranked by the absolute value of their mean logistic regression coefficient, providing a clear metric of predictive impact.
+I manually selected the most stable and influential features by prioritizing those with high mean coefficients, low variance across runs, and consistency with domain knowledge.
+This process informs which features should be retained and helps distinguish between informative patterns and redundant or noisy signals.

 === Feature Significance and Groupwise Performance Analysis

-After selecting and preparing a broad set of features from various categories, I conducted two levels of analysis to evaluate their contribution to the prediction of scientific retractions.
-The first focused on estimating individual feature importance using logistic regression.
-The second assessed the predictive power of entire feature groups using repeated model evaluation.
+To evaluate the contribution of individual features and feature groups to retraction prediction, I performed two complementary analyses.
+The first estimated the significance of individual features using logistic regression coefficients.
+The second assessed the standalone predictive power of entire feature groups through repeated model evaluation.

 ==== Individual Feature Significance

-To assess the influence of individual features, I trained logistic regression models across five different random seeds using an 80/20 split.
-Each model was trained with all selected features, including handcrafted text statistics, semantic similarity scores, citation counts, binary author/institution/country encodings, and more.
-I extracted the model coefficients for each run and computed:

-- The mean coefficient per feature
-- The standard deviation of the coefficients
-- A t-like stability score defined as the ratio of mean to standard deviation
-- The absolute mean as an indicator of overall influence (regardless of direction)

-The top-ranked features reflect both strong positive and negative associations with retracted papers.
+Using logistic regression trained with five different random seeds (80/20 stratified split).
+The top-ranked features as shown in @sig_test reflect both strong positive and negative associations with retracted papers:

-#image("Significance Testing.png")
-Notably, the top 10 features included:

 - `incoming_citations_count` and `outgoing_citations_count`, both with strong negative coefficients.
 This suggests that retracted papers tend to be cited less frequently and reference fewer other papers, indicating a weaker position in the citation network.
 - `mean_citation_context_to_cited_abstract_l2_distance_y` and `max_abstract_to_cited_abstract_l2_distance_y`, which had strong positive coefficients.
 These features measure semantic divergence between citing contexts and cited works, potentially reflecting incoherence or misuse of references.
 - `Year` also emerged as one of the top features.
 Its inclusion reflects temporal patterns in retraction, possibly linked to changes in publication practices, fraud detection capabilities, or evolving scientific standards.
 Since the dataset was not stratified by year, this effect could likely be a reflection of class imbalance.
 - `num_authors`, which showed a strong negative correlation with retraction.
 Papers with fewer authors may lack collaborative oversight.
 - Handcrafted features such as `hc_ft_27_long_word_ratio` and `hc_ft_28_short_word_ratio`, showing that lexical properties of text are also predictive.
 - Specific authors and countries, such as `author_James E Hunton`, `author_Diederik A Stapel`, and `country_Korea, Republic of`, also emerged as important binary indicators.
 These results align with known cases of academic misconduct.

-Several field-level indicators (`Field_threshold_Medicine`, `Field_threshold_Computer Science`, etc.) and linguistic markers (`type_token_ratio`, `adj_count`, `stopword_ratio`) also contributed meaningfully to the prediction task.
+- Several field-level indicators (`Field_threshold_Medicine`, `Field_threshold_Computer Science`, etc.) and linguistic markers (`type_token_ratio`, `adj_count`, `stopword_ratio`) also contributed meaningfully to the prediction task.

+#figure(
+  image("/images/Significance Testing.png", width: 380pt),
+  caption: [
+    Top Most Influential Features (LogReg).
+  ]
+)<sig_test>

 This detailed coefficient-based ranking provides a valuable foundation for interpreting the influence of individual features and understanding their role in differentiating retracted and non-retracted papers.

 ==== Groupwise Performance Comparison

-To complement the analysis of individual feature importance, I evaluated the predictive power of each feature group in isolation.
-This helped to identify which types of features carry the most information when used alone.
-For this purpose, I trained logistic regression models five times per group, using the same seeds and evaluation setup as before.
-The results are summarized below:
+To complement individual feature analysis, I evaluated each feature group in isolation by training five logistic regression models per group using the same seeds and evaluation procedure.
+Mean classification accuracy was used to assess predictive strength:

-- *Citation (0.958)* — The three features capturing citation volume proved to be the most informative group by far.
+- *Citation (0.958)*: The features capturing citation volume proved to be the most informative group by far.
 This highlights how citation context reflects credibility and influence.
-- *Country binaries (0.834)* — The country of authorship appears to be a strong differentiator.
+- *Country binaries (0.834)*: The country of authorship appears to be a strong differentiator.
 This may reflect known biases or systemic issues in publishing quality across regions.
-- *Handcrafted (abstract) (0.809)* — Linguistic and structural properties of the abstract carried substantial signal, confirming that writing style and structure are informative indicators.
+- *Handcrafted (abstract) (0.809)*: Linguistic and structural properties of the abstract carried substantial signal, confirming that writing style and structure are informative indicators.
-- *Embeddings (0.780)* — Semantic vector representations of the text (TF-IDF or SBERT) were also effective, although less so than citation or country-based features.
+- *Graph Embedding Features (0.780)*: Graph-based semantic representations of papers, derived from the citation network, provided strong performance and captured underlying structural patterns.
-- *Handcrafted (full text) (0.734)* — Text statistics derived from the full paper performed moderately well but slightly worse than those from the abstract, possibly due to noise from less curated sections.
+- *Handcrafted (full text) (0.734)*: Text statistics derived from the full paper performed moderately well but slightly worse than those from the abstract, possibly due to noise from less curated sections.
-- *Similarity features (0.719)* — L2 distance-based measures of semantic consistency across references and abstracts were also useful, but secondary to citation volume itself.
+- *Similarity features (0.719)*: L2 distance-based measures of semantic consistency across references and abstracts were also useful, but secondary to citation volume itself.
-- *Meta counts (0.667)* — The number of authors, institutions, and countries per paper provided moderate signal, supporting the idea that collaboration and scope influence paper reliability.
+- *Meta counts (0.667)*: The number of authors, institutions, and countries per paper provided moderate signal, supporting the idea that collaboration and scope influence paper reliability.
-- *Field/domain dummies (0.553)* — Encoded fields and disciplines contributed only weakly on their own, possibly due to redundancy with other features or limited resolution.
+- *Field/domain dummies (0.553)*: Encoded fields and disciplines contributed only weakly on their own, possibly due to redundancy with other features or limited resolution.
-- *Author binaries (0.546)* — While individual authors like known fraudsters were important, using the entire binary vector in isolation did not yield high predictive performance.
+- *Author binaries (0.546)*: While individual authors like known fraudsters were important, using the entire binary vector in isolation did not yield high predictive performance.
-- *Institution binaries (0.525)* — Similarly, institution information alone was not sufficient for accurate classification, though certain institutions may still hold signal when combined with others.
+- *Institution binaries (0.525)*: Similarly, institution information alone was not sufficient for accurate classification, though certain institutions may still hold signal when combined with others.

-These results reveal that citation-based and geographic features are the most discriminative when considered independently.
-Linguistic characteristics, semantic coherence, and topical metadata also contribute valuable signal.
-On the other hand, simple binary encodings of authors or institutions, though informative in specific cases, do not generalize well in isolation.
+These results confirm that citation-based, geographic, and linguistic features are the most informative when used independently.
+While some binary indicators (e.g., authors, institutions) are useful in isolated cases, they offer limited generalization and lower standalone performance.

-Excellent — here's a detailed, academic-style documentation section explaining your **feature selection** decisions, based on statistical significance, generalizability, and empirical model performance.
-This is structured and written for inclusion in your thesis or report.

- Feature Selection for Logistic Regression

-To ensure that my logistic regression model remains interpretable, performant, and generalizable to unseen data (such as new authors, institutions, or papers), I applied a multi-step feature selection strategy grounded in empirical evidence and established statistical reasoning.
+//here

 === Feature Selection Decisions